Don't fear Brussels, EU federalist says in campaign for top job

 For the first time, whichever political group emerges as the largest in parliament will have first claim on the position of the presidency, although the choice also has to be approved by EU leaders.

-But neither the center-right nor the socialists are expected to win by enough to easily claim the Commission presidency.
+But neither the centre-right nor the socialists are expected to win by enough to easily claim the Commission presidency.
 They will need Verhofstadt’s support, turning him into a likely king maker.

 Maintaining the dominance of the Europe’s traditional political parties will be important, to avoid a fragmented Parliament peppered with populist parties rejecting European integration and free-trade deals.